The Vancouver Opera puts on multiple mainstage shows each year and is regarded as one of the finest opera orchestra companies in Canada.

 Vancouver Opera in Schools and Other Programs

 Vancouver Opera in Schools provides professional opera performances in schools throughout BC.
-It stands as one of the biggest programs of its kind in the country.
+It’s one of the biggest programs of its kind in the country.
 These shows are sung in English (as opposed to Italian or French like the mainstage productions) and serve as a way to help introduce students to opera as an art form.

 Vancouver Opera also offers specific programs for youth of various school ages.
-There is Project Opera for elementary students which offers teachers different ways to bring in Vancouver Opera artists to their classrooms.
+There is Project Opera for elementary students.
+It offers teachers different ways to bring in Vancouver Opera artists to their classrooms.
 There are also mentorship programs for high school students and summer camps.

 Finally, there are programs for adults as well like Opera 101.
-This is a five-part course taught over Zoom that serves as an introduction to the history and modern world of opera.
+It’s a five-part course taught over Zoom that serves as an introduction to the history and modern world of opera.

 Tips and Advice